luciusDXL/TheForceEngine/README.md

 **Linux is now supported but it requires additional setup.** For now, you will need to compile from source in order to run Linux.
 See the **Linux** section below.

 In addition, a Flatpak/snap (or similar) package is planned for version 1.10, alleviating the need to manually compile the project.
-Think of version 1.08 as "Linux Early Access."
-If you don't want to compile the code or setup a midi server, it might be better to use Windows for now or wait for version 1.10.
+If you don't want to compile the code, it might be better to use Windows for now or wait for version 1.10.

 ## Current Features
 * Full Dark Forces support, including mods.
 Outlaws support is coming in version 2.0.